KYu3RPI/Music-Typing/README.md

-# typinggame
+# Lyrics Typing Game
-Typing lyrics game
+A typing game where you type the lyrics to a song as it plays.